able-app/docs/controls/Θ collections/appbar/abc-pieces.md

-# App Bar - Pieces
+# App Bar Control - Pieces

 Collection: The individual actionable buttons, icons, and text that are grouped together in sections (ABC Leading, Center, Trailing) for use within the App Bar.